Murders, traffic fatalities increase in Prince William County

 “We lost a brave and courageous police officer who responded to a call and was murdered, along with Crystal Sheree Hamilton, inside,” said Barnard.

-Hamilton, 29, was shot and killed inside her home on Cashmere Court in Dale City on February 28, 2016.
+Hamilton, 29, was shot and killed inside her home on Lashmere Court in Dale City on February 28, 2016.
 Police say that after shooting his wife, 33-year-old Ronald Hamilton then turned his gun on Guindon, 29, killing her.

 The murder of 23-year-old Pablito Kamara, 23, on May 30, 2016, is the only homicide case from last year that remains unsolved.
 Pablito was shot sometime after 2 a.m. outside a nightclub on Golanski Boulevard in Woodbridge and was taken to a local hospital where he later died.